Steve Nordlund

 Career Highlights

-Steve Nordlund’s aviation career encompasses work for Insitu, IBM, Embry-Riddle and Boeing.
-He is currently vice president and general manager of Air Dominance, one of four key divisions of Boeing Defense, Space & Security.
-His leadership responsibilities include classified programs; the F/A-18, F-15, T-7, MQ-25 and MQ-28 programs; and the Phantom Works portfolio, including the Virtual Warfare Centers.
-He also serves as senior site executive for the St. Louis region.
+Steve Nordlund’s career encompasses work for Insitu, IBM, Embry Riddle, Boeing and the Oshkosh Corporation.
+He is currently executive vice president of the Oshkosh Corporation and president of its Transport segment, which delivers tactical wheeled vehicles and mobility solutions to defense and commercial customers.
+Previously, he served as vice president and general manager of Air Dominance, one of four key divisions of Boeing Defense, Space & Security.
+His leadership responsibilities included classified programs; the F/A-18, F-15, T-7, MQ-25 and MQ-28 programs; the capture of the F-47 sixth-generation fighter jet; and the Phantom Works portfolio, including the Virtual Warfare Centers.
+He also served as senior site executive for the St. Louis region.

 Creating a New Mobility Ecosystem